Compiled by the Road Trip Alberta team

 The tropical pyramid is perhaps the most colourful of the pyramids, with a huge array of species from around the world.
 You can see banana trees, orchids, various hibiscus, the bird of paradise, and more, with a stunning canopy of palm trees.
 There’s also a waterfall that cascades into a pond, where water lilies and fish live.

-And the fourth pyramid is the feature pyramid.
-It showcases seasonal plants and flowers, and you’ll find exquisite art and ornamental displays there.
+The fourth pyramid is always the feature pyramid.
+It showcases seasonal plants and flowers, and special exhibits, plus you’ll find exquisite art and ornamental displays there.

 Can you take a tour?

 There are two ways to take a tour of the Muttary Conservatory: guided or self-guided.
 Guided tours run daily at 1 pm (and at 7 pm on Wednesdays and Thursdays) and last about 20 minutes.
 You can also take a self-guided tour of the conservatory.
 There are also occasionally “behind the scenes” tours that run on Saturday afternoons.

 Another fun aspect of the Muttart Conservatory is the drop-in programs; there are options for children and adults alike and are meant to inspire creativity, education, and entertainment.
 There are also occasional concerts at the conservatory.